Forced Indoor Air Ionization

 Forced Indoor Air Ionization by Salt Sublimation May Improve Respiratory Symptoms in Cystic Fibrosis

 VIENNA, AUSTRIA — June 8, 2001 — Forced ionization of indoor air by salt sublimation may improve respiratory symptoms in cystic fibrosis (CF), said a researcher in a presentation at the 24th European Cystic Fibrosis conference in Vienna, Austria.

-On clinical examination, the patients receiving the active treatment were noted to have an increase of the sputum elimination at first stage followed by a significant reducing of its quantity, improvement of the respiratory functional syndrome, less crackles at auscultation and an improvement of FEV1.
-No patients receiving the active treatment have showed acute episodes of respiratory disease that should require another hospitalization for the duration of the treatment.
+On clinical examination, the patients receiving the active treatment noted an increase in sputum elimination in the first stage.
+Significant reductions of sputum quantity, improvement of the respiratory functional syndrome, less crackles at auscultation and an improvement of FEV1 all followed.
+Furthermore, no patients receiving the treatment experienced acute episodes that should require another hospitalization for the duration of the treatment.

 The authors concluded that forced ionization of the indoor air represents a natural and efficient treatment for respiratory diseases in patients with cystic fibrosis.
 This treatment could be used alongside with the classical therapy, doesn’t have any side effects and has a quite modest cost.